Asbestos Testing & Removal Costs

 Most homeowners spend between $474 to $993 nationally.

 Get free estimates from local contractors who can Test or Remove Asbestos.

-For even the most experienced DIY homeowner, dealing with asbestos is one thing that is better left to professionals.
-Although asbestos was used widely until the 1970s, the material has a number of health hazards, and just touching it can be risky.
-However, that doesn't mean that you should ignore the asbestos in your home.
+For even the most experienced DIYer, dealing with asbestos is better left to the pros.
+Although asbestos was used widely until the 1970s, the material has a number of health hazards and just touching it can be risky.
+However, that doesn't mean you should ignore the asbestos in your home.
 Use this guide to get a better understanding of the costs involved with testing and removing asbestos.

 If you think you have asbestos in your home, get in touch with a local contractor.

 National Test or Remove Asbestos Costs

 Enter your zip code to see specific costs in your area.

 We are still gathering data for this location.
 Try changing location above or choose another project.

 |National Average Cost||$882|

 How do we get this data?
 This info is based on 1870 cost profiles, as reported by ImproveNet members.